haohao1331/rob501_hackathon/README.txt

 c) undo_vignetting:
   1. get Gaussian map from the center of the image
-  2. invert the Gaussian map
+  2. invert gaussian map
+  4. multiply image by map
-  3. normalize the output
+  4. normalize the output
-  3. output image
+  5. output image
   input:
     img: str
         image path